4d/docs/website/translated_docs/fr/API/FileClass.md

 Optionally, you can designate the character set to be used for writing the contents.
 You can pass either:

-- in *charSetName*, a string containing the standard set name (for example "ISO-8859-1" or ""UTF-8"),
+- dans *charSetName*, une chaîne contenant le nom de jeu standard (par exemple "ISO-8859-1" ou ""UTF-8"),
-- or in *charSetNum*, the MIBEnum ID (number) of the standard set name.
+- ou dans *charSetNum*, l'ID MIBEnum (numéro) du nom du jeu standard.

-> For the list of character sets supported by 4D, refer to the description of the `CONVERT FROM TEXT` command.
+> Pour consulter la liste des jeux de caractères pris en charge par 4D, veuillez vous reporter à la description de la commande `CONVERT FROM TEXT`.

 If a Byte Order Mark (BOM) exists for the character set, 4D inserts it into the file.
 If you do not specify a character set, by default 4D uses the "UTF-8" character set and a BOM.